drshahizan/special-topic-data-engineering/materials/mongodb/submission/StaticIP/Report.md

    composer require mongodb/mongodb
    ```
 ### Step 2: Create Database in MySQL
-1. Create a database and table in mysql to store the song data.
+1. Create a database and table in mysql to store the data.

 <img width="500" alt="image" src="">